-Under the Warranty, roof leaks are covered for five (5) years.
+Under the Warranty, roof leaks are covered for up to five (5) years, (2 years in Manitoba).
 The cause of the water leakage must be from an exterior source (rain or snow).

 4.4.1 Leaking Roof

 If a roof leak occurs, check for the following: